scryner/lfreequeue/README.md

 ## Example 3: watch iterator
 Watch iterator is almost same as iterator, except it would not close channel.
-It is useful to producer and consumer pattern.
+It is useful for producer and consumer pattern.

 	q := lfreequeue.NewQueue()